psDevUK/New-GoogleBarChart/README.md

 Which as long as you have internet connection as that is required for these charts, you should get the following:-
 ![placeholder](https://raw.githubusercontent.com/psDevUK/New-GoogleBarChart/master/Demo.png
 "Demonstration Charts")

+## Show Some Respect
+If you are just using universaldashboard.community version think about putting your hand in your wallet/purse and buying the enterprise edition.
+I personally own 2 licenses for this, as I think the software is extremely well priced and I know that by buying the product I am helping the developer carry on making the product even better.
+So please show some respect and go buy you Enterprise edition of this amazing software.